frozenprojects/aerospike-vs-riak/README.md

 __Psssht, Aerospike!
 Implement node.js 0.12 support, we desperately need it.__

 #PHP
 PHP is frowned upon by many developers (myself included) for obvious reasons that I'm not going to list here.
-However it was interesting for me to test it because I actually own a site that uses this setup.
+However it was interesting for me to test it because I own a site that utilizes PHP with a database backend.

 Results:

+    Test performed: Get data by key.
+    Riak storage: Bitcask
+    Aerospike storage: device
-    Iterations: 10,000.
+    Iterations: 10,000

-    Aerospike: 0.0001184355974197 sec/GET
+    Aerospike: 0.1184355974197 ms/GET
-    Riak:      0.0020599334955215 sec/GET
+    Riak:      2.0599334955215 ms/GET

 #Python
 TODO

 #C/C++
-TODO
+C/C++ is very uncommon for websites.
+However we could include a test, even if it's just for fun.
+This would at least eliminate the disadvantage of Riak libs not being native modules.